You Can Make The World Safe For LGBT+ People

 How?
 This is work we can do year-round, not just during Pride month.
 Read that blog.
 Add pronouns to your signature.
 Hire me to teach your team (and you) how to make people feel safer to be who they are.

 Anything you can do to put that feeling out into the world for even one person?
 That makes you an ally.
-That’s how you get to change the world.
+That’s how you get to change the world and make it safe for LGBT+ people.
 It has to happen more often than that one event every June.

 While there have been many trophy moments in June, the real wins are when I know this work is changing the world a little bit while it’s changing me.
 I feel more hopeful about what’s next as I surround myself with companies that care about how their people walk in this world, not just at work.
 If they’re able to make someone feel 1% safer because of something I did – whether it’s at work, in their community, at their house, or anywhere else?
 I’m fulfilling my life’s purpose, not just creating content.
 I’m making the world safer for people, especially those who want to be out of the closet.